eisukeesaki/mind-maps/REST.md

                                     how to create a system that eases the task of recovering from partial failures scalability
-                                    how to create a system that does not put pressure on the servers' data storage space functionalities
+                                    how to create a system that does not put pressure on the servers' data storage space functions
-                            enforces clients and servers to make comprehensive requests/responses mechanism
+                            enforces clients and servers to make comprehensive requests/responses removes any need for the connectors to retain application state between requests allows interactions to be processed in parallel without requiring that the processing mechanism understand the interaction semantics allows an intermediary to view and understand a request in isolation forces all of the information that might factor into the reusability of a cached response to be present in each request mechanism
                             elements
                                 constraints
                                 ^^^^^^^^^^^
-                                    each request must contain all of the information necessary to understand the request a request cannot take advantage of any stored context on the server induced disadvantages
+                                    each request must contain all of the information necessary for the connectors to understand the request a request cannot take advantage of any stored context on the server properties
+                            reduces consumption of physical resources improving scalability induced disadvantages
                             increased per-interaction overhead
                             reduced control over consistent application behavior